ManishaP2023/SpotifyPM/README.md

 Reddit's public data exposes reviewer demographics or device info.
 Guessing at gender from usernames, or device from anything in these feeds, would be fabricating data, not analyzing it — so those columns simply don't exist rather than being filled with unreliable guesses.

 5. Tuning
-Everything app-specific lives in `config.py`:
-`PLAY_STORE_APP_ID` — defaults to `com.spotify.music`
-`PLAY_STORE_COUNTRIES` / `APP_STORE_COUNTRIES` — lists of storefronts to scrape (default: `us, gb, de, in, br, au`).
+Everything app-specific lives in `config.py`:(currently set for 10 review per source for testig purposes) `PLAY_STORE_APP_ID` — defaults to `com.spotify.music` `PLAY_STORE_COUNTRIES` / `APP_STORE_COUNTRIES` — lists of storefronts to scrape (default: `us, gb, de, in, br, au`).
 This is what gives the dashboard's "geography" filter real data — add or remove country codes here.
 Note `PLAY_STORE_LANG` stays `"en"` across all of them, so non-English-market countries only return their English-language reviews, not the dominant local-language ones.
 `REDDIT_QUERIES` — search terms sent to the Reddit actor (defaults to a few Spotify-related phrases so you catch more than just exact-match "Spotify")